 Groups like Survivors Speak Out, The Hearing Voices Network, the National Self-Harm Network and Mad Pride.

-Putting forward demands for new programmes
+Putting forward demands for new programmes and services,

 Proposing strategies such as 'harm minimization' and 'coping with voices',